 Now, add cacao powder, coconut sugar (if using any), salt, and baking soda.
 I like sifting my cacao powder to make sure there are no lumps.

-Lastly, gently fold in chocolate chips to the banana brownie batter.
+Lastly, gently fold in chocolate chips into the banana brownie batter.

 Tips on making the best healthy banana brownie